Do Go On - 443 - The Theft of The Scream

 Yeah.

-I think they were in the right to laugh, but to be like, ha ha, good one.
+I think they were in the rights to laugh.

 And now I guess it's funny because I said a town.